 But the laws of the road are clearly not as simple or obvious as we might assume and every day millions of drivers still offend without realising it.
-In addition to the well publicised rules surrounding mobile phones, seatbelts, and speeding, there are plenty of technicalities waiting to catch you unawares.
+In addition to the well publicised rules surrounding mobile phones, seatbelts, number plates and speeding, there are plenty of technicalities waiting to catch you unawares.
 The penalties for ignoring them can hurt both your wallet and your driver’s licence.

 For example, some acts of kindness are frowned upon by the authorities.
 The well-meant activity of warning oncoming drivers of an imminent police speed trap by flashing your headlamps is, in fact, illegal and could net you a hefty fine.